preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Page Rollup
 ===========================================

-This block can be used for many purposes, for example to rollup new news, latest news and similar - and for much more regarding pages, not just for news.
-The Page Rollup is, for example, an important part of a Newsletter implementation, and for an Event Management implementation.
+This block can be used for many purposes, for example:

-In Omnia 6.10 and later, this block can also be used to rollup statistics for pages.
++ List News in different ways; a News Center, new news, latest news etc.
++ Most read pages.
++ Most commented pages.
++ Popular pages.
++ Underused pages.
++ Created but unpublished pages.
++ Various page statistics.
++ Part of a News Letter implementation.
++ Part of a Event Management implementation.

+And that's just seom examples.

 Settings
 *********